quintel/documentation/general/documentation.md

 -   Energy use: Percentage difference in primary energy use between current situation and scenario
 -   CO<sub>2</sub> emissions: Percentage difference in energetic CO<sub>2</sub> emissions due to final energy consumption between 1990 and the scenario year
+-   Domestic CO<sub>2</sub> emissions: Percentage difference in energetic CO<sub>2</sub> emissions due to final energy consumption between 1990 and the scenario year, excluding the CO<sub>2</sub> emissions of imported electricity
 -   Energy imports: Share of primary energy that is imported
 -   Loss of load: Indicator showing the chance that production capacity is less than demand
 -   Cost: Total yearly cost of energy supply in current year's euros
--   Costs per household: The total yearly cost of energy divided by the number of households
+-   Costs per home: The total yearly cost of energy divided by the number of households
+-   Employment: Percentage difference in local employment between the start year and the scenario
+-   Profitable plants: Percentage of plants installed in the scenario that make a profit as calculated by the merit order calculation
--   Bio footprint: Land area necessary to grow all the biomass used compared to the arable land in your country
+-   Bio-footprint: Land area necessary to grow all the biomass used compared to the arable land in your country
 -   Renewables: Percentage of final energy consumption that is renewable
--   Renewable electricity: Percentage of final energy consumption that is renewably produced
+-   Renewable el.: Percentage of final energy consumption that is renewably produced
--   Goals: Indicator showing how many of your own preset goals you have reached in the scenario
+-   Targets: Indicator showing how many of your own preset targets you have reached in the scenario

 You can click on each of the indicators in the dashboard to get a pop-up with detailed information on each of the subjects.
 For more information on the dashboard items see the main article on the Dashboard.